ratwolfzero/hopalong_python/README.md

 ### Output

 The program generates a visual representation of the Hopalong Attractor.
 The resulting image displays the trajectory, with colors indicating the "density of hits"—that is, how frequently a particular point was visited during the iterations.
-Lighter colors represent points that were hit more often,
+Lighter colors represent points that were hit more often.

 Basic Version